 In June 2010, Azimjan Askarov, a well-known human rights defender in Kyrgyzstan, was taken to the police station after a police officer was killed during an outburst of ethnic violence in the Bazar-Korgon region of southern Kyrgyzstan.
-There, Mr Askarov, an ethnic Uzbek, was repeatedly beaten, abused, and denied medical treatment on account of his human rights work.
+There, Askarov, an ethnic Uzbek, was repeatedly beaten, abused, and denied medical treatment on account of his human rights work.
 His lawyer, who was only able to see him after a week of torture, was attacked when he tried to visit.
-These attacks continued during the trial, when police beat Mr Askarov and his co-defendants, and crowds shouted ethnic-abuse at their lawyers and threatened potential defence witnesses with violence.
-After this flagrantly unfair trial, Mr Askarov was sentenced to life in prison, a sentence which was upheld during an appeal that was marred by similar violations, and by the Supreme Court.
-He remains in prison today, where he is denied medical treatment for the effects of his torture and other serious medical conditions.
+These attacks continued during the trial, when police beat Askarov and his co-defendants, and crowds shouted ethnic abuse at their lawyers and threatened potential defence witnesses with violence.
+After this flagrantly unfair trial, Askarov was sentenced to life in prison, a sentence which was upheld during an appeal that was marred by similar violations, and by the Supreme Court.
+The UN Human Rights Committee found that Askarov had been tortured, was arbitrarily detained, had been denied a fair trial, and that he was not provided with adequate medical treatment.
+The Committee urged Kyrgyzstan to release Askarov and quash his conviction.
+Instead, the Kyrgyz authorities conducted a second trial that was similarly flawed.
+Askarov remains in prison today, where he is still denied medical treatment for the effects of his torture and other serious conditions.

 On June 12, 2010, ethnic clashes in southern Kyrgyzstan prompted residents of Bazar-Korgon village, many of them ethnic Uzbeks, to gather at a bridge to protect their village in the event of an attack.
 On the morning of June 13, police officers arrived to allegedly disperse the crowd, violence ensued, and one police officer was killed.
 Later that day, the ethnic violence shaking the region indeed spread to Bazar-Korgon region, leaving 20 people dead and over 200 houses destroyed.